-Program Type: Associate of Science/Associate of Applied Science (Arkansas and Minnesota residents only) Location: Online (UMA is not enrolling new students.)
+Program Type: Associate of Science/Associate of Applied Science (Arkansas and Minnesota residents only) Location: Online

-The objective of the Health Sciences - Medical Office and Billing Specialist program is to prepare students for entry-level employment in administrative or billing positions in a variety of allied health settings.
+The objective of the Health Sciences - Medical Office and Billing Specialist program is to prepare students for entrylevel employment in administrative or billing positions in a variety of allied health settings.
 Instruction occurs in a distance learning setting.
 Out-of-class work is required.